Our Commitment to Privacy

 If you would like to open an interest-bearing or investment account with us, the Income Tax Act requires that we ask for your Social Insurance Number.

 When we verify or update your personal information with a credit bureau, your Social Insurance Number is the most effective way of ensuring that we access the correct credit report.
-Please be aware however, that the provision of your Social Insurance Number for this purpose is purely voluntary.
-Should you choose to not provide us with this piece of personal information, we will still be able to perform credit verifications and updates with a credit bureau with other personal information for identification.
+However, the provision of your Social Insurance Number for this purpose is purely voluntary.
+Should you choose to not provide us with this piece of personal information, we will still be able to perform credit verifications and updates with a credit bureau using other personal information for identification purpose.

 Obtaining Your Consent